shnwc/openenclave/docs/DesignDocs/Attestation_API_Proposal.md

 - Attester and Verifier plugins are unnecessarily exposed to application software
-  - It's sufficient for application to use globally unique evidence format UUID in generation and verification of evidences.
+  - It's sufficient for application to use globally unique evidence format UUID in generation and verification of evidence.
   - Plugins are the artifact of the OE SDK attestation framework internal design that application software does not need to care.
 - The API does not enable applications to discover which formats are supported